there are many ways to setup xen, but i've put together a simple step-by-step guide to get a working xen system based on debian etch. easy as pie.

 # ifup xenbr0

-edit /etc/sysctl.conf and uncomment the following line:
+and uncomment the following line: net.ipv4.conf.default.forwarding=1

 # sysctl -p